Agriculture in the United Kingdom: Cattle farming

 There are about 17,000 dairy farms in the UK, largely in the west.
 Average herd size is 86 cows in England, 75 in Wales and 102 in Scotland.
 Most cows are milked twice a day, and an average dairy cow yields 6,300 litres a year.
 The most important dairy cattle breed is the ubiquitous British Friesian, which has largely replaced the Dairy Shorthorn in British dairy herds thanks both to its high milk yield and the relatively high quality of the beef it produces.

 The UK once produced roughly as much beef as it ate, but this changed in 1996 because of bovine spongiform encephalopathy (BSE).
 The BSE crisis led to regulations preventing animals more than 30 months old from entering the food chain, which meant cull cows could no longer be sold for beef.
 Just under 6 million cattle over this age were destroyed.
 A Calf Purchase Aid Scheme, under which a further nearly 2 million calves were slaughtered, ended in 1999.
 In 2002, the UK produced 72% of the beef it ate.
 Important beef cattle breeds include the Hereford, which is the most popular British beef breed, and the Aberdeen Angus.
 The once-widespread Beef Shorthorn is now a relatively uncommon sight.

 Cows require significant areas of grassland to raise.
 Dairy cows need 0.4 to 0.5 hectares per cow, including the area needed for winter silage; suckler beef cows can need up to a whole hectare each.
-The UK produces very little veal, and UK law requires that animals are kept in daylight in groups with bedding and access to hay, silage or straw.
-This produces "pink" veal which grows more slowly and is less desirable to the continental customer.
+The UK produces very little veal.
+UK animal welfare law requires that animals are kept in daylight in groups with bedding and access to hay, silage or straw.
+This produces "pink" veal where the calves grow more slowly.
+It was initially less desirable to some continental customers than the "white" veal produced in harsher conditions for the calf.